vishalchovatiya/CPP_Templates/Understanding l-value, r-value, l-value reference, r-value reference.md

 4. `int result = getInteger();`**:** value returned by `getInteger()` is r-value,
 5. `class cat {}; c = cat();`**:** `cat()` is an rvalue, etc.
-- r-value could be a function on right hand side of `=` assignment operator which eventually evaluate to object(primitive or user defined) which in turn is data value.
+- r-value could be a function on right hand side of `=` assignment operator which eventually evaluate to object(primitive or user defined).
 - r-values are typically evaluated for their values, have expression scope (they die at the end of the expression they are in) most of the time, and cannot be assigned to.
 For example:
 ```
 5 = a; // invalid
 getInt() = 2; // invalid
 ```
 ### l-value reference
-- Now an lvalue reference is a reference that binds to an lvalue.
+- Now an lvalue reference is a reference that binds to an l-value.
-- lvalue references are marked with one ampersand `&`.
+- l-value references are marked with one ampersand `&`.
 ```
 int x = 5;
 int &lref = x; // l-value reference initialized with l-value x